AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Related Work

 \item \textbf{Reset-based strategies. } Another family of methods directly resets the network in whole or in part.
-Continual Backprop \citep{dohare2024loss} and ReDO \citep{sokar2023dormant} reset subsets of neurons selected for low utility or persistent inactivity. \citet{igl2020transient} propose distilling a trained policy into a newly initialized network, which can be seen as a form of reset with distillation as the transfer mechanism. \citet{nikishin2022primacy} propose periodic full network resets, relying on the replay buffer to transfer knowledge, but these cause sharp performance drops.
-In this paper, we refer to this approach as Standard resets.
-Reset Deep Ensembles (RDE) \citep{kim2023sample} leverages full network resets by maintaining an ensemble of networks, with each network reset in turn to induce plasticity.
-Actions are chosen through a Q-value–weighted voting scheme, where each proposed action is weighted by the critic of the oldest network in the ensemble.
-Although RDE (\autoref{fig:rr1}, blue curves) improves stability over Standard Resets (\autoref{fig:rr1}, orange curves) \citep{nikishin2022primacy}, it still suffers from significant post-reset performance drops because a freshly reset, untrained network can still act in the environment.
+Continual Backprop \citep{dohare2024loss} and ReDO \citep{sokar2023dormant} reset subsets of neurons selected for low utility or persistent inactivity. \citet{igl2020transient} propose distilling a trained policy into a newly initialized network, which can be seen as a form of reset with distillation as the transfer mechanism. \citet{nikishin2022primacy} propose periodic full network resets, relying on a replay buffer to transfer knowledge, but these cause sharp performance drops.
+In this paper, we refer to this approach as Standard Resets.
+Reset Deep Ensembles (RDE) \citep{kim2023sample} leverages full network resets by maintaining an ensemble of networks, resetting one network at a time to induce plasticity.
+Actions are chosen through a $Q$-value–weighted voting scheme, where each proposed action is weighted by the critic of the oldest network in the ensemble.
+Although RDE improves stability over Standard Resets \citep{nikishin2022primacy}, it still suffers from significant post-reset performance drops because a freshly reset, untrained network can still act in the environment. \end{enumerate}